LawyerMorty97/Home/README.md

-# LYD: Lightweight Youtube Downloader
+# Home for Homebridge
-> Lightning fast video downloading without any clutter
+> A face for the embedded

-L.Y.D. is a program coded in JavaScript with a Node.JS backend and Electon frontend.
+Home is an application for Homebridge users that let's them control their embedded devices via their computers.
+While Apple has a native Home application on all macOS devices running macOS Mojave and newer, Windows users are left in the dark.
+Well no more, this 'Home' app aims to bring most features to the masses.

-The following libraries are used in the core of this solution:
+Requirements
-- fs (File System)
+- Homebridge
-- ytdl-core (Youtube Downloader)
+- Homebridge MQTT
-- electron
+- Patience

-Implemented libraries:
+Features:
-- [x] ytdl-core
+- [x] Connecting to the Homebridge MQTT broker
-- [ ] electron
+- [x] Retrieving devices

-To Do:
+- [x] Toggling device states
-- [x] Prototype Basic Downloading
+- [x] Support for Switches
-- [x] Prototype Information Gathering
+- [ ] Support for Sensors
-- [ ] Create a first prototype iteration of a UI
+- [ ] Support for Brightness
-- [ ] Implement the Electron library
+- [ ] Updating UI when devices change states via Home macOS/iOS